GitHub fine-grained PAT scopes for repod

 - Classic write access actions -> Fine-grained Repository: Administration (write) (for team to repo permission updates)

-Once PAT scopes are working, continue with our guide to GitHub repo naming, nested teams, and permissions to shape the wider org model.
+Once PAT scopes are working, continue with our GitHub org permissions governance guide to shape the wider operating model.